-“Respite” care is care temporarily provided to your loved one by someone other than you in order to give you a break from having constant responsibility as a caregiver.
-According to the Alzheimer’s Association (2018), the number of unpaid American caregivers of persons with Alzheimer’s disease live at home and receive care from family or friends — about 75%, by some estimates.
-This is true of those with other forms of dementia as well.
-These caregivers, some of whom may work part- or full-time, can benefit greatly through the use of supportive services such as respite care, which can be provided for a couple of hours, overnight, a few days, or even a few weeks.
+“Respite” care is care temporarily provided to your loved one by someone other than yourself in order to give you a break from having constant responsibility as a caregiver.
+According to the Alzheimer’s Association (2018), the number of unpaid American caregivers of persons with Alzheimer’s disease and related dementias is greater than 16 million.
+These caregivers, some of who may work part or full-time, can benefit greatly through the use of supportive services such as respite care, which can be provided for a couple of hours, overnight, a few days, or even a few weeks.

-In-home respite care, sometimes called in-home assistance or companionship, is a service where someone from outside the home comes to watch and care for your loved one in your absence in your home.
+In-home respite care, sometimes called in-home assistance or companionship, is a service where someone from outside the home comes to your home to watch and care for your loved one in your absence.
 Additionally, these companion aides, personal care assistants, and home health aids, are often available to help with minor household chores, such as laundry and meal preparation.
 They can also assist your loved one with activities of daily living (ADLs), such as bathing, dressing, and eating.
-Many caregivers use this form of respite care as a way to have a couple of hours to themselves in order to have time to run a few errands or to relax.
+Many caregivers use this form of respite care as a way to have a couple of hours to themselves to run a few errands or to relax.
 In addition, live-in caregivers can also provide in-home respite care, allowing family caregivers to take a vacation or simply have some downtime for a few days to prevent caregiver burnout.
-Formally, professional aides and home health aides, who are available through government or community agencies.
-Informally, such care can also be provided by a friend or family member who agrees to spend time with your loved one while you take a break from caregiving duties.
+Formally, professional aides and home health aides, who are available through government or community agencies, provide in-home respite care.
+Informally, respite care can be provided by a friend or family member who agrees to care for your loved one while you take a break from caregiving duties.

-Whether a professional or family friend, make sure that the person has a good understanding of Alzheimer’s Disease and dementia.
-You should also let him or her know what to expect from your loved one in terms of their likes and dislikes and their strengths and weaknesses.
+Whether a professional or family friend, make sure that the person providing care has a good understanding of Alzheimer’s Disease and dementia.
+You should also let your respite caregiver know what to expect from your loved one in terms of their likes and dislikes and their strengths and weaknesses.
 Some caregivers find it helpful to prepare a few activities beforehand, such as looking through photos or listening to music.
-These activities can make your time away from the home go more smoothly for your loved one and for their companion.
+These activities can provide structure and make the time spent together go more smoothly for your loved one and their companion.

-Remember that new places and routines can be distressing to persons with Alzheimer’s disease or dementia.
+Remember that new places and routines can be distressing for persons with Alzheimer’s disease or dementia.
 If you do choose to use overnight respite care, be sure that the facility appreciates your loved one’s needs and that your loved one has some familiar items with him or her during the stay.
-Keep in mind that Medicare does not typically cover this service.
-However, you may be able to find financial assistance through Medicaid or other state and federal financial programs such as the Older Americans Act (OAA).
-Finally, begin thinking about respite care before your family and you the caregiver become completely exhausted or frustrated.